-- We expanded our candidate network by partnering with the Society for Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS), SEED Scholars Program, Meyerhoff Program, Black Professionals in STEM and AfroTech.
+- We expanded our candidate network by partnering with the Society for Advancement of Chicanos/Hispanics and Indigenous Americans in Science (SACNAS), SEED Scholars Program, Meyerhoff Program, Black Professionals in STEM and AfroTech.

-- We implemented an enhanced employee referral program for candidates who identify as Black, LatinX, two or more races, Pacific Islander or Native American.
+- We implemented an enhanced employee referral program for candidates who identify as Black, LatinX, two or more races, Pacific Islander or Indigenous American.

 - We implemented Inclusive Interview Training for all hiring teams and it will be an ongoing requirement for new interviewers.